onecx-apps/app-docker-dev/README.md

 - `docker-compose up -d`

+if you have docker compose v2:
+- 'docker compose up -d'

 In this mode the IDE is serving real authentication mechanism and real portal and apm server preloaded with test data

 ## Initial Data